softlayer/githubio_source/content/reference/datatypes/SoftLayer_Container_Product_Order_Hardware_Server_Upgrade/_index.md

 </div>

 ## Description
 This is the datatype that needs to be populated and sent to SoftLayer_Product_Order::placeOrder.
-This datatype has everything required to place an order with SoftLayer.
+This datatype has everything required to place a hardware upgrade.

 ### associatedMethods